-4.1 In respect of its provision of advice to the Board, the Mental Health Legislation Committee shall:
+In respect of its provision of advice to the Board, the Mental Health Legislation Committee shall:

-- Review reports from Healthcare Inspectorate Wales (HIW) visits, the Delivery Unit and other external scrutiny bodies and approve the action plans for monitoring through its sub-committee structure; - Review the Mental Health Legislation Risk Register bi-annually to ensure that risks relating to compliance with mental health legislation are being appropriately managed; - Consider issues arising from its Sub-Committee and Group structure; - Receive the Mental Health Legislation Committee Annual Report and consider issues in relation to the implementation of the Mental Health Strategy across the Swansea Bay area; - Receive Hospital Manager's Power of Discharge Committee Update Report & Minutes from previous meeting.
-This report should ensure compliance with the Code of Practice. - Consider any reports made by the Public Services Ombudsman for Wales (PSOW) regarding complaints about Mental Health and Capacity legislation;
+- Review reports from Healthcare Inspectorate Wales (HIW) visits, the Delivery Unit and other external scrutiny bodies which relate to mental health legislation and approve the action plans for monitoring through its sub-committee structure; - Consider issues arising from its Sub-Committee and Group structure; - Receive the Mental Health Legislation Committee Annual Report and consider issues in relation to the implementation of the Mental Health Strategy across the Swansea Bay area; - Receive Hospital Manager's Power of Discharge Committee Update Report & Minutes from previous meeting.
+This report should ensure compliance with the Code of Practice.

+• Consider any reports made by the Public Services Ombudsman for Wales (PSOW) regarding complaints about Mental Health and Capacity legislation;